-- As more cities, communities and countries become industrialized due to globalization, it also brought about the loss of biodiversity, growth of the local population, and climate change as well.
+- As more cities, communities, and countries become industrialized due to globalization, it also brought about the loss of biodiversity, growth of the local population, and climate change.

-- Free trade poses greater risks to small, family-owned and private companies that are competing in the global market.
+- Free trade poses more significant risks to small, family-owned, and private companies competing in the global market.
 They have to face stiff competition from companies with huge resources.

-All things have good sides and bad sides.
-There’s no denying the fact that globalization has affected cultures, peoples and industries worldwide.
+There’s no denying the fact that globalization has affected cultures, people, and industries worldwide.
 Globalization has made the world smaller, but there is still the matter of mutual understanding.
-As many parts of the world become open, the more proper communication is needed.
-For paperwork, you need translation services.
-For verbal discussions, you need interpreting services.
-And to serve the needs of new local markets, you need localization services.
+As the world slowly starts recovering from the pandemic, it’s time for leaders to embrace the power of effective communication.

-Day Translations, Inc. offers these language services.
-We are a professional translation company with a full suite of language services.
-We work with a large team of native-speakers located in various parts of the globe.
-We always deliver high quality and accurate work, whether the project is large or small.
-Reach us by phone at 1-800-969-6853 or send us an email at Contact us.
+Day Translations, Inc. is a reputable translation company with a full suite of language services.
+We work with a large team of native speakers located in various parts of the globe.
+We always deliver high-quality and accurate work, whether the project is large or small.
+Reach us by phone at 1-800-969-6853 or send us an email.
 We are open 24/7, 365 days of the year, ready to serve you whenever you need language services.